 Covestone 1 is the slim stone to the right of the Backstone.

 Opinions have varied on the Cove’s astronomical alignment.
 Some have claimed that it opens out towards the summer solstice of the sun.
-Others say it aims at the northernmost moonrise at Major Standstill.
-Such confusing opinions prompted me to make several visits to the Cove to make more sense of it.
+Others say it aims at the northernmost moonrises every nineteen years.
+Such confusion prompted me to make several visits to the Cove to make more sense of it.

 5. My first survey, published in “Stonehenge Secrets 2007," showed that its two remaining stones are precisely 90 degrees apart.
 This photograph shows my 90-degree triangle of string, which I placed between Covestone 1 and the Backstone as proof.